-Conversion Plant of British Nuclear Fuels, Springfields, UK, which uses the Wet Process
+British Nuclear Fuels Conversion Plant, Springfields, UK, which uses the Wet Process

-Uranium Enrichment- Demand and Supply
+Uranium Enrichment - Demand and Supply

-The demand for enrichment for the majority of the world's 439 reactors of 370 GWe is about 53,000 te SWU/year (where SWU is a Separative Work Unit, a measure of the energy required to produce a unit (kg or te) of product at specified enrichment levels in the product and tails).

-In comparison, the current supply is about 58,000 te SWU/year, thus giving a surplus.
-By about 2015 this surplus is estimated to become a deficit due to the closure of old gaseous diffusion plants in the USA and France and the completion of the USA-Russian Agreement for conversion of Russian Highly Enriched Uranium from decommissioned warheads into low enriched uranium for use in civil reactors.

-The old GD plants are being replaced by new gas centrifuge plants which are very much more energy efficient and can be built in modules as demand increases.
+- The demand for enrichment for the majority of the world's 439 reactors of 370 GWe is about 53M SWU/year (where SWU is a Separative Work Unit, a measure of the energy required to produce a kilogram of product at specified enrichment levels in the product and tails). - In comparison, the current supply is about 58M SWU/year, thus giving a surplus.
+Supply will be decreased due to the closure of old gaseous diffusion (GD) plants in the U.S. and France and the completion of the U.S.-Russian Agreement for conversion of Russian Highly Enriched Uranium from decommissioned warheads into low enriched uranium for use in civil reactors.
+Supply will be increased due to the completion of new enrichment plants. - The old GD plants are being replaced by new gas centrifuge (GC) plants which are much more energy efficient and can be built in modules as demand increases.
 For example, the energy use for one SWU in a GC plant is only 50 KWh compared with 2,500 KWh in an old GD plant.